FilipNest/filip-home/index.md

 I write [poetry](/tag/poetry), [music](#music), [stories](/tag/stories) and [computer programs](/tag/code), sometimes dabbling in other art things.
 I also like writing about [other people's art](/tag/art-tribute).

-None of this makes me any money but I work at [Octophin Digital](https://octophindigital.com) where we make great things on the web for great people and animals.
+In professional life I'm director of [Octophin Digital](https://octophindigital.com) where we make digital things for the wildlife conservation and arts sectors.

 You can [find out more about me here](/about).
 Or just explore the site.